Enhanced Glossary

 Proteins detected in biological samples like blood, urine, or tissues.
 Protein biomarkers are used to see if there are any abnormal levels of specific proteins associated with cancer present in the body.

-Example: Carbohydrate Antigen (CA-125) is a protein biomarker used for monitoring ovarian cancer progression and response to treatment.
+Example: CA-125 is a protein biomarker used for monitoring ovarian cancer progression and response to treatment.

 Relevant Lessons: